Shark Reef Marine Reserve

 After ten years of advocacy, dozens of research papers and local conservation projects, many of which in close cooperation with first the Ministry of Fisheries; Cabinet designated SRMR as Fiji’s first National Marine Park in November 2014!

 The National Marine Park status was achieved through the voluntary support of the village of Galoa.
 Galoa was especially influenced by the fact that SRMR had been acting as a protected breeding area and “fish bank” whereby spill-over had led to a notable increase of fishing yields within Galoa’s fishing grounds.
+The SRMR went from barren and having 150 species of fish to having bountiful biodiversity with 450 species of fish.
+SRMR also has the largest aggregation of Bull Sharks in the world.

 BAD has been entrusted by the Ministry of Fisheries with the day-to-day management of SRMR in a ground-breaking public-private partnership.
 Many of BAD's staff are Honorary Fish Wardens.